Apollo Medical (NASDAQ:AMEH) Releases Q2 2021 Earnings Guidance

 Apollo Medical (NASDAQ:AMEH) updated its second quarter 2021 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of – for the period.
 The company issued revenue guidance of $163 million-$173 million, compared to the consensus revenue estimate of $170.90 million.

-Separately, Zacks Investment Research raised shares of Apollo Medical from a hold rating to a buy rating and set a $30.00 target price for the company in a research report on Friday, March 12th.
+Separately, Zacks Investment Research raised shares of Apollo Medical from a hold rating to a buy rating and set a $30.00 price objective on the stock in a research note on Friday, March 12th.

-In other news, major shareholder Physicians Of Californi Allied acquired 100,000 shares of the firm’s stock in a transaction dated Wednesday, April 28th.
-The stock was bought at an average price of $24.50 per share, with a total value of $2,450,000.00.
-Following the transaction, the insider now directly owns 10,750,961 shares in the company, valued at approximately $263,398,544.50.
-The purchase was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Also, insider Brandon Sim acquired 1,000 shares of the firm’s stock in a transaction dated Thursday, May 13th.
-The stock was purchased at an average cost of $31.40 per share, with a total value of $31,400.00.
-Following the transaction, the insider now owns 147,038 shares in the company, valued at $4,616,993.20.
+In related news, major shareholder Physicians Of Californi Allied sold 1,638,045 shares of the business’s stock in a transaction on Thursday, April 1st.
+The shares were sold at an average price of $24.50, for a total value of $40,132,102.50.
+Following the sale, the insider now directly owns 17,307,214 shares of the company’s stock, valued at approximately $424,026,743.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, insider Brandon Sim acquired 1,000 shares of the business’s stock in a transaction that occurred on Thursday, May 13th.
+The stock was bought at an average cost of $31.40 per share, for a total transaction of $31,400.00.
+Following the completion of the transaction, the insider now directly owns 147,038 shares in the company, valued at approximately $4,616,993.20.
 The disclosure for this purchase can be found here.
-Company insiders own 11.87% of the company’s stock.
+Company insiders own 12.34% of the company’s stock.

 Apollo Medical Holdings, Inc, a physician-centric technology-powered healthcare management company, provides medical care services.
 The company is leveraging its proprietary population health management and healthcare delivery platform, operates an integrated, value-based healthcare model which empowers the providers in its network to deliver care to its patients.